-During the year covered by this report, the company began transitioning its from a Australian commission manufacturer and wholesaler of upholstery fabrics to just a wholesaler, buying finished fabrics from Australian mills.
+During 2007, the company began transitioning from a Australian commission manufacturer and wholesaler of upholstery fabrics to just a wholesaler, buying finished fabrics from Australian mills.
 Sustainable Living Fabrics has supplied the local and overseas commercial interiors markets for over 45 years.
 The Company is privately owned and proprietary limited.
-Its Head Office and warehouse are in Oakleigh Victoria with offices in Sydney, Brisbane and Perth.
+Its Head Office and warehouse has recently moved from Oakleigh to Mulgrave, Melbourne with offices in Sydney and Perth.
 No offices or the warehouse impact on natural habitats.